noveroa/aileens_musing/back_to_basics/containers.md

 ######
 So obviously, containers are a significant concept to understand and thus ...

 But when asked "What is a container?"
 Do you freeze...
-I'm like.
-Its the package that standalone of your application ready to be shipped (duh, the name, docker and container!) and *ensures that no matter where it is shipped/deployed it will run the same regardless*...
+I'm like...
+Its the package that is a standalone of your application ready to be shipped (duh, the name, docker and container!) and *ensures that no matter where it is shipped/deployed it will run the same regardless*...

   But, probably not the most elegant way to answer...